anthonyec/website/cases/findbot/index.md

 A lot of assumptions you make about the user will be wrong.
 Getting users to learn new things is an effort.
 And asking users to change their workflow is a bigger one.
 For example, originally the “find” command had to be used to start a search.

-![Screenshot of a FindBot not understanding what the user said](images/failed_chat.svg) *Some users were not as forgiving and abandoned FindBot straight&nbsp;away.*
+![Screenshot of a FindBot not understanding what the user said](images/failed_chat.svg) *Some users were not as forgiving and abandoned FindBot straight away.*

 I got feedback from a few people who used FindBot frequently that typing the word “find” before every query wasn't inline with how they expected to use it.
 I also saw from looking at the analytics a few individuals not returning to FindBot again once they received the “don't understand response”.
 This small design decision was chosen originally because I had the grand plan of adding a whole array of functionality that wasn't to do with search.
 However, this greatly affected the user experience and taught me to really focus on doing one thing and doing it well.
 FindBot’s new features are now completely driven by seeing how people interact with it and talking about how they use it.